 At room pressure, almost all oxygen that we breathe is transported in the red blood cells.
-When a patient is treated with Hyperbaric Oxygen Therapy, the oxygen is able to dissolve in the patient’s serum (the part of the bloodstream that is fluid, not blood cells).
-The end result of using HBOT is that more life-sustaining oxygen is delivered to the tissues and organs.
-In addition, due to the effects of HBOT, blood vessels are opened up, so more blood flows to these areas.
+When a patient is treated with Hyperbaric Oxygen Therapy, the oxygen can dissolve in the patient’s serum (the part of the bloodstream that is fluid, not blood cells).
+The result of using HBOT is that more life-sustaining oxygen is delivered to the tissues and organs.
+Also, due to the effects of HBOT, blood vessels are opened up, so more blood flows to these areas.
 This can bring more nutrients to the cells, and theoretically may facilitate greater removal of toxins that accumulate in the organs.

 The FDA has approved HBOT for the following medical conditions:

 Medical Research has also shown HBOT may be helpful for treating other conditions, including (but are not limited to):

 The FDA has not evaluated the use of HBOT for these conditions.

 3405 W. Fletcher Ave Tampa, FL 33618 | (813) 960-3415

 © 2017 Wholistic Pediatrics and Family Care.
 All rights reserved.